logo for organic-pet-digest.com

 If you prefer to grow, mix or prepare your own dog dietary supplements, it is best to consult your veterinarian for exact dosage recommendations.

-Make sure that you dog is not given a supplement which contains benzoate preservative.
+Important: Make sure that you dog is not given a supplement that contains benzoate preservative.
 This is found in certain human supplements and vitamins and can be gradually harmful if accumulated in the dog’s body.

-dog dietary supplements After months of researching natural supplement vendors, we have found Native Remedies (PetAlive.com) to have by far the best proven, effective and 100% safe supplements with the most appropriate ingredients by condition.
+After months of researching natural supplement vendors, we have found Native Remedies (PetAlive.com) to have some of the best proven, effective and 100% safe and natural supplements with the most appropriate ingredients by condition.

-If none of our comments or highlights fit your dog's situation, not to worry.
-You cannot go wrong with any of these choices as they all share many of the same ingredients and qualities.
+If more than one of the above fit your dog’s situation, not to worry.
+You cannot go wrong with any of the following choices as they all share many of the same ingredients and qualities…

 Overall Cell Health and Improved Immune System